cristobaltapia/pybaqus/README.md

 # Quick-start

-The first thing you need is to tell Abaqus that you want am ASCII `*.fil` result file.
+The first thing you need is to tell Abaqus that you want an ASCII `*.fil` result file.
 To get that you need to write the following lines in your `*.inp` file, within the step definition (before the `*End Step` command) e.g.:

 ```